-Qualitative Disclosures (a) The remuneration committee provides assistance to the Board in relation to the remuneration arrangements of the Bank.
+11.1 Qualitative disclosure Qualitative Disclosures (a) The remuneration committee provides assistance to the Board in relation to the remuneration arrangements of the Bank.
 The Board makes all final decisions in relation to those arrangements.
-The current members of the Committee are as follows: Syed Mahbubur Rahman, Managing Director & CEO Darashiko Khasru, EVP & CFO Md.
-Katebur Rahman, FVP The committee is responsible to give input into the total risk framework in relation to remuneration risk, in particular, recommending to the Board the remuneration arrangements.
+The current members of the Committee are as follows: 1 Synd Mahhuhur Dahman Managing Director & CEO

+- 1. Syed Mahbubur Rahman, Managing Director & CEO - 2.
+Mohammod Masud Rana, SEVP & CFO - 3.
+M Rezaur Rahman, SVP & Head, Human Resources Division

+The committee is responsible to give input into the total risk framework in relation to remuneration risk, in particular, recommending to the Board the remuneration arrangements.

 The Committee's remuneration responsibilities include conducting reviews of, and making recommendations to the Board on, the remuneration policy taking into account the Bank's strategy, objectives, risk profile, shareholder interests, regulatory requirements, corporate governance practices and employee interests.

 The Committee may consult a professional adviser or expert, at the cost of the Bank, if the committee considers it necessary to carry out its duties and responsibilities.
 No remuneration recommendations were obtained from external consultants during the reporting period.